vygr/ChrysaLisp/STATUS.md

 `(#)` macro does NOT descend into quote or quasi-quote forms.

 New `lisp` Docs app section handler ! `UI_WIDGETS.md` now shows live Lisp code and the widget created by it.
+These section handlers run in an auto module and anything they export persists within a `*handler_env*` and is visible to the next `lisp` section !
+The repl return value is auto exported as `*result*`, this return value if not `:nil` is embedded in the document.

 ------